-- Loss of all beneficial or productive use. - Deprivation of reasonable return on property. - Deprivation of all or any reasonable use. - Rendering property valueless. - Inability to develop property in compliance with the regulations. - Reasonable use cannot be made consistent with the regulation.

-5) Notification to the applicant in writing over the signature of the building official that the issuance of a variance to construct a structure below the base flood level will result in increased premium rates for flood insurance, and that such construction constructed in 1966.
-If the proposed development is not approved, the house would remain in its existing condition.
-Failure to grant this variance would not render the lot undevelopable.
+- Loss of all beneficial or productive use. - Deprivation of reasonable return on property. - Deprivation of all or any reasonable use. - Rendering property valueless. - Inability to develop property in compliance with the regulations. - Reasonable use cannot be made consistent with the regulation. - 5) Notification to the applicant in writing over the signature of the building official that the issuance of a variance to construct a structure below the base flood level will result in increased premium rates for flood insurance, and that such construction below the base flood level increases risks to life and property.

-3) CONDITION IS NOT MET.
+- 3) CONDITION IS NOT MET.
 The proposed development does not increase flood heights.
-The development does increase public safety threat because more occupants could be located in the house without safe access for the occupants and first responders.
+The development does increase public safety threat because more occupants could be located in the house without safe access for the occupants and first responders. - 4) CONDITION IS MET.
+The proposed development minimizes flood risk by elevating the finished floor 2.4 feet above the 100-year floodplain.